Entitlement to the small and micro-entities regime

 The Small Companies and Groups (Accounts and Directors’ Report) Regulations 2008 set out the statutory rules on the format and the contents of micro-entity accounts (referred to as the minimum accounting items).

-For a more detailed analysis of the simplifications available to micro-entities visit Micro-entity reporting – simplifications (Financial Reporting Faculty members only).
+For a more detailed analysis of the simplifications above visit Simplifications for micro-entities.

 A micro-entity has the option not to file its profit and loss account.
 As for a small entity, there are a number of statements required when filing the annual accounts with the Registrar of Companies.

 An entity which is entitled to and choosing to apply the micro-entities regime must apply FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime.
 The micro-entities regime is optional and therefore entities may wish to consider the differences between applying FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and FRS 105 when deciding the most suitable regime for preparing their financial statements.

 FRS 105 is based on FRS 102 but with significant simplifications; for example, there is no requirement to account for deferred tax and there are no options to revalue fixed assets or capitalise borrowing costs.

 Notes to the accounts are not required (although some limited information must be presented at the foot of the balance sheet).

 When considering which standard to apply, an entity should consider the needs of different stakeholders.
 The level of detail offered by FRS 105 may not always be considered sufficient.

 Find out more about the key accounting differences between FRS 105 and FRS 102 and the practical considerations when choosing between the small and micro-entities regime by visiting our online guide Small and micro-entity reporting compared.

 The latest news and insights on current developments in financial reporting.